Praktyki-ANS/Spacer-3D-projekt/README.md

 ## License
 <a id="license"></a>

 This project is licensed under the MIT License.
-You can freely use, modify, and distribute this project, provided you include proper attribution.
+You can freely use, modify, and distribute this project, including proper attribution.

 ---